 Mazars LLP and its subsidiaries

-Mazars is a global integrated Partnership, specialising in audit, accounting, legal, tax and advisory services.
-We operate in 77 countries, and with correspondent and representative offices, we operate in a further 13 countries.
+Mazars is an international, integrated and independent organisation, specialising in Audit, Advisory, Accountancy, Tax and Legal services.
+We operate in 84 countries and territories.
 In each country in which we have a member of our integrated Partnership, one or more separate legal entities exist.
 In the UK, the member entity of the Mazars Group is Mazars LLP, a Limited Liability Partnership.
-Mazars LLP provides audit, accounting, tax and advisory services.
+Mazars LLP provides Audit, Advisory, Accountancy and Tax services.

-For the purpose of the Act, the Mazars entities in our global network, and correspondent and representative offices, are part of our supply chain.
-For further details on our structure, and the governance of our UK firm, please refer to our published Transparency Report (Mazars UK Transparency Report 2015/2016).
+For the purpose of the Act, the Mazars entities in our global organisation, and correspondent and representative offices, are part of our supply chain.
+For further details on our structure, and the governance of our UK firm, please refer to our published Transparency Report (Mazars UK Transparency Report 2016-2017).

 Modern slavery is a crime and a violation of fundamental human rights.
 It takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person's liberty by another in order to exploit them for personal or commercial gain.
 We have a zero-tolerance approach to modern slavery and we are committed to implementing and enforcing effective systems and controls to ensure modern slavery is not taking place anywhere in our own business or our supply chains.